nacnudus/unpivotr/README.md

 ## Roadmap

-- [ ] Write tests
-- [ ] Combine long header titles that are spread across cells.
+As common unpivoting idioms emerge, they will be generalised and added to the package.
+E.g. combining long header titles that are spelled out across cells, rather than being in one cell merged across others.
+The most urgent work to be done is to write some tests.